anumvarghese/kx-problemsolving-anu/README.md

 * Checkout the code from github
 * cd <checkout_folder>
 * docker-compose build
-* docker-compose up
+* docker-compose up --scale storage=3
+* Run
-* Run python service.py
+  python service.py
    or
 * Using curl to test the services.